Skip to content

 Related input variables can be split in three groups.
 The first group of variables define the grid of q wavevectors:

-Unfortunately, the names of input variables and their meaning is not exactly the same as the names used to generate the k points in ABINIT.
+Unfortunately, the names of input variables and their meaning are not exactly the same as the names used to generate the k and q points in ABINIT.
 This is a shame, a remnant of history.
 Please read carefully the documentation that describes these input variables.

 The second group of variables allows to impose the acoustic sum rule on the dynamical matrices and the charge neutrality on Born effective charges before proceeding with the analysis: